Noco Project - Talk by Wall Art Project from Japan

 D 42 Defence Colony, New Delhi

-FICA invites you to a talk by Tomomichi Natsume (Director General of NATSUME TOMOMICHI design Office,Associate Professor, Faculty of Fine Art, Aichi Prefectural University of the Arts), Akiko Ookuni (Director General of Wall Art Project, Art director, Writer) and Kazunori Hamao (Director and Coordinator of Wall Art Project, Educator).
+FICA conducted a talk by Tomomichi Natsume (Director General of NATSUME TOMOMICHI design Office,Associate Professor, Faculty of Fine Art, Aichi Prefectural University of the Arts), Akiko Ookuni (Director General of Wall Art Project, Art director, Writer) and Kazunori Hamao (Director and Coordinator of Wall Art Project, Educator).

 Wall Art Project was launched in 2009 in Tokyo.
 It works for uplifting education in local villages, and makes a point for an education with art.
 Wall Art Project organized Wall Art Festival in Bihar 2010-2012, in Maharashtra 2013-2014, and in Bihar, November 2015.
 Also,theyhad organised the Earth Art Project in Ladakh.
 The project invites Indian and Japanese artists to paint murals in schools which have statistically shown lesser participation in education.
 The three day festival then hosts an exhibition for the children and parents and other residents of the village.
 The number of admitted children were increased at each of school in which project was done with students showing an interest in making art and discussing it as well.
 This goes to show the impact that art can have on education and learning.
 The speakers will be talking about these projects in detail at the talk.